 - Preheat oven to 425°F. Line a rimmed baking sheet with parchment paper.

 - Place quinoa in a fine-mesh sieve and rinse well.
 Transfer to a 2 quart pan and add the vegetable broth.
 Bring just to a boil, then lower heat to simmer.
 Cover and let cook for 15-20 minutes.
 Remove from heat and set aside.

 - Meanwhile, toss carrots with the 2 teaspoons olive oil.
 Place on prepared baking sheet.
 Roast in oven for 20 minutes, or until tender.
 Remove from oven and let cool slightly.

 - In a large serving bowl, toss spinach with the cooked quinoa.
-Top with the roasted carrots, pomegranate and chopped seeds.
+Top with the roasted carrots, pomegranate, chopped seeds, and raisins.

 - Whisk together olive oil, lemon juice, and cumin.
 Season with salt and pepper.
 Pour over the salad and gently toss.
 Serve immediately or cover and refrigerate until ready to serve.

 - Leftovers will keep for several days in the fridge.
 To keep longer or make in advance, do not add the vinaigrette until ready to serve.